Dabur's Strategy Against Patanjali

-In today's Times of India, there is an article titled "Dabur plans to counter Patanjali".
-You may click on the hyperlink, if you wish to go through the article.
-The article says that to counter the growth of Patanjali products, Dabur will introduce new Ayurvedic products.
-Compared with Dabur, Ramdev Baba's Patanjali was a new entrant, and it followed a growth strategy encompassing all four quadrants of Ansoff Matrix.
+In today's Times of India, there is an article titled "Dabur plans to counter Patanjali."
+You may click on the hyperlink if you wish to go through the article.
+The article states that to counter the growth of Patanjali products, Dabur will introduce new Ayurvedic products.
+Compared with Dabur, Ramdev Baba's Patanjali was a new entrant and followed a growth strategy encompassing all four quadrants of the Ansoff Matrix.

 However, Dabur is a well-established player in Ayurvedic medicines with its own sound distribution network.
 Therefore, by introducing new Ayurvedic products, they would be following a "Product Development" (New Products in Existing Market) strategy.